arhadthedev/arhadthedev/README.md

 ### Hi 👋

-I am **Oleg Iarygin**, a postgrad student of Computer Science who builds up a portfolio here and resolves use case pains in other projects.
+I am **Oleg Iarygin**, a master of Computer Science who builds up a portfolio here and resolves use case pains in other projects.
 Also I have a miraculous ability to use stuff in unintended ways without being aware of it, so I constantly meet lags and crashes.